lyc0826/COMIGHT/README.md

 #### **Split Excel Worksheet**

 - **Split into Workbooks:** Splits a worksheet into separate workbooks based on the values in a specified column.
-The data to be split must be located in the first worksheet.
+Only one worksheet can be split in one operation.

   - Example: A student roster worksheet contains class information in column B (Class 1, Class 2, Class 3).
 Splitting by column B creates separate roster worksheets for each class, each stored in a different workbook.